-If you are looking to scuba dive Antarctica you need to know what equipment you’ll need.
-Most if not all liveaboards going to Antarctica require you to bring your own scuba diving equipment.
+If you are looking into what scuba diving equipment is needed for Antarctica you need to know that most if not all liveaboards going to Antarctica require you to bring your own scuba diving equipment.

 What scuba diving equipment is needed for Antarctica?

 - Pressure gauge.

 - Buoyancy control device.

 - Depth gauge, dive watch or dive computer.